scikit-maad/scikit-maad/docs/index.rst

 Citing scikit-maad
 ~~~~~~~~~~~~~~~~~~

-If you find this package useful in your research, we would appreciate citations to the following paper:
+If you find this package useful in your research, we would appreciate citations to:

 .. [#] Ulloa, J. S., Haupert, S., Latorre, J. F., Aubin, T., & Sueur, J. (2021). scikit-maad: An open-source and modular toolbox for quantitative soundscape analysis in Python.
-Methods in Ecology and Evolution. https://doi.org/10.1111/2041-210X.13711
+Methods in Ecology and Evolution, 2041-210X.13711. https://doi.org/10.1111/2041-210X.13711

 About the authors
 ~~~~~~~~~~~~~~~~~